-Almost everywhere you go you can find guys building a houseboat, some big ones and some not so big.
-They aren’t all crazy, they’re just crazy about houseboats!
+There is something about building a houseboat that just gets into a guy’s brain.
+They’re not totally crazy, they’re just crazy about houseboats!
 And maybe, building a houseboat isn’t really as crazy as it might sound or that hard either.
-With modern woods, fasteners and epoxy finishes a boat can be built and lived on for decades.
+With modern woods, fasteners and epoxy finishes a nice houseboat can be built and lived on for decades.
+The boat on the left is The Darwin.
+Built in Michigan by Chris Carr following George Beuhler’s RiverWalker design, with some extra touches by Chris.

-This picture above is so beautiful it doesn’t look real, ..but it is.
+How about this beauty.
+This houseboat picture on the right is so awesome it doesn’t look real, ..but it is.
 Its a big houseboat, 50’ long and 16’ wide.
 Too hard you say?
 It’s a good thing Rob Reiheld didn’t think that way when he set out to build a houseboat.
 He didn’t think it too impossible.
 In fact he had no houseboat plans when he started, just a dream.
-But when this modern-day Noah dreamed of building a houseboat he went large.
-The result is a beautiful houseboat that has quickly become the envy of all who see it.
-Built on plywood pontoon sections, it can be cruised along the Albermarle sound for day trips or lived on full-time.The way he built the pontoons in sections and then bolted them together is a unique way of building and definitely worth some study and consideration.
+But when this retired doctor turned modern-day Noah dreamed of building a houseboat he went large.
+The result is a classic houseboat that’s constantly turning heads.
+Built on treated plywood pontoon sections, it can cruise along the Albermarle sound for day trips or lived on full-time.The way he built the pontoons in sections and then bolted them together is a unique way of building and definitely worth some study and consideration.
 Along the way, he managed to get the whole family involved.
-Learn all about his building adventure.
+Visit his site and learn all about his building adventure.
 See the fun and the challenges, as well as some serious setbacks he encountered building this great houseboat.
 The pictures alone are worth a visit to his blog at, www.sites.google.com/site/robreiheld/houseboat

 The great thing is, there are lots of varied designs…different designs for different uses.
 Some houseboats are just big floating barges that stay anchored in a marina and hook up to the shore for all the conveniences of a regular home.
 But that’s no fun !. . .
 A little house boat is what I’m talking about.
 Building a little houseboat that you can motor about in and still enjoy some of the comforts of home.
 And when building a houseboat there are dozens of plans to choose from.